specificlanguage/wiki.civmc.net/pages/plugins/unique/finale.md

 Finale also adds certain new mechanics and features to PvP on CivMC.
 These are described below

 ### Warp Fruit (Currently only available on PvP server)
 Chorus fruit serve a new purpose!
-Instead of teleporting your randomly they tp you back 12 seconds in time, for a maximum of 100 blocks.
+Instead of teleporting your randomly they tp you back 7 seconds in time, for a maximum of 100 blocks.
 This allows players to escape from traps or being boxed in during a fight.
-A cooldown of 10 seconds is applied to warpfruit on use
+A cooldown of 180 seconds (3 minutes) is applied to warpfruit on use

 While a player is consuming a warp fruit a green particle ring indicates to them where they will tp to.
 For other players this particle ring is purple instead.